-It’s almost 30 years since Homer and Marge, voiced by Dan Castellaneta and Julie Kavner, first appeared on our screens, and it’s fair to say that, while age may have withered the rest of us, their yellow skin remains wrinkle-free.
+It’s over 30 years since Homer and Marge, voiced by Dan Castellaneta and Julie Kavner, first appeared on our screens, and it’s fair to say that, while age may have withered the rest of us, their yellow skin remains wrinkle-free and they have become potentially the most famous TV couple in the world.
 Theirs is the all-American dream romance – high school sweethearts who, when the chips are down, still love each other as much as they ever did.
 In a show long on satire and short on schmaltz, their relationship offers an unexpectedly emotional heart to proceedings.
 Okay, Homer drinks too much, is a questionable father, is lazy, prone to rage, and astonishingly dumb.
 And yeah, Marge has a ridiculous, four-foot tall blue perm.
 But love is love, nobody ever said it had to make sense.

 5. Tom and Barbara Good